rslnk/resume/README.md

 Led research, defined and established design for an innovative payment solution in restaurants.

-* Directed foundational research to collect insights into human behavior and needs related to payment
+* Led foundational research to collect insights into human behavior and needs related to payment
 * Analyzed and synthesized research data to design value proposition for each customer segment
-* Planned and facilitated a Design Sprint to create and validate new payment service
+* Planned and facilitated a Design Sprint to validate new payment service
-* Provided UX support during the development of an MVP
+* Prototyped MVP for validation
 * Ran numerous Design Sprints for different initiatives

 ### [Lykon](https://www.linkedin.com/company/lykon/)